Spanish, Italian government borrowing costs jump as Grexit fears spread

 "That said ... the European Central Bank has much more powerful instruments at hand to limit the damage on the bond markets.
 We thus believe that there is no replay of the European debt crisis in the making."

-Yields on German 10-year Bunds DE10YT=TWEB, seen as a safe haven, fell 12 bps to 0.80 percent.
+Yields on German 10-year Bunds, seen as a safe haven, fell 12 bps to 0.80 percent.
 The gap between Spanish and benchmark German yields hit its widest level seen in a year.

 "TOSSING A COIN"